Bay vs. Bow Windows: Which Works for Your Kingston Home?

 Every window is different, so there’s not necessarily a way to say which window style will be a decent fit for your budget without a quote.

-Bow windows, however, can have a little higher price.
-That’s because they require more windows.
+Bow windows, however, can have a slightly higher price.
+That’s because they need more windows.

 Even so, the team at Pella of Kingston can help you find a window that works for your style and budget.